Post-Mastectomy Standards of Care

 - immediate reconstruction

 - delayed reconstruction

-- external breast prosthesis (prosthetic).
+- external breast prosthesis (initial fitting).

 External breast prostheses may be used in conjunction with reconstruction, as an intermediate treatment before delayed reconstruction, or as a permanent option (Lifelong Care).

 External breast prosthetic care includes many different types of garments and prosthetics specially designed for each stage of healing: post-operative, intermediate, and permanent.
-The Post Mastectomy Care Standard recommends a progression through the stages of post-mastectomy care for proper healing and fit.
+The Mastectomy Care Standard recommends a progression through the stages of post-mastectomy care for proper healing and fit.